TheMonk2121/ai-dev-tasks/000_core/002_generate-tasks.md

 6. **Define quality gates** for each major milestone
 7. **Include monitoring and observability** requirements
 8. **Specify error handling** and recovery procedures
-9. **Align with backlog priorities** when planning task dependencies and effort
+9. **Align with backlog priorities** when planning task dependencies and effor
 10. **Consider impact estimates** from backlog to ensure appropriate task scope
 11. **Parse backlog table format** when provided with backlog ID
 12. **Use points-based estimation** for task effort planning